JLPinthecity/JLPinthecity.github.io/_posts/2018-09-25-understanding_object-oriented_ruby_relationships.markdown

 When we ask nycshelter, an instance of Shelter, what dogs it has many of, it has no clue.
 Looking at the error, we have a clue, which points to what we need to do next.
 We need to define a method for dogs for the shelter.
 But every instance of shelter in general should probably know what dogs it has many of.

 **Has Many Relationships**

-Here's the second layer of the relationship.
+Here's the flip side of the belongs to relationship.
 A shelter *has many* dogs or you could say the shelter has a **collection** of dogs.

 To establish a has many relationship, our owner instance needs an empty array to store its collection of items (in this case, dogs), where every instance of the dog that's instantiated can be added.